Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Methodology

 \subsection{Molecular statics and dynamics}

-For all molecular static (MS) and molecular dynamics (MD) simulations, we used the open-source software LAMMPS \cite{thompsonLAMMPSFlexibleSimulation2022a}.
-In MS calculations, the energy and pressure of the structures were minimized with the Polak-Ribiere conjugate gradient (CG) algorithm.
-The H migration pathways were calculated with the climbing image nudged elastic band method (CI-NEB) with $13$ replicas, and a spring constant of $\SI{1.0}{eV/\angs}$ for the nudging forces \cite{henkelmanClimbingImageNudged2000}.
-All MD simulations were performed at $\SI{300}{K}$ in either the NVT or the NPT thermodynamic ensemble, starting with a structure pre-relaxed with CG.
+For all molecular static (MS) and molecular dynamics (MD) simulations, we used the open-source software LAMMPS, version 29 Aug 2024 \cite{thompsonLAMMPSFlexibleSimulation2022}.
+In MS calculations, the energy and pressure of the structures were minimized with the Polak-Ribiere conjugate gradient (CG) algorithm \cite{polakNoteConvergenceMethodes1969} until the relative energy change or the residual force norm reached $10^{-14}$.
+The H migration pathways in bulk \aFe were calculated with the climbing image nudged elastic band method (CI-NEB) with $13$ images and a spring constant of $\SI{1.0}{eV/\angs^{2}}$ for the nudging forces \cite{henkelmanClimbingImageNudged2000}.
+All MD simulations were started from CG-relaxed structures and run with an integration timestep of $\SI{0.5}{fs}$ for accurately capturing H kinetics.
+Here we note that at the MD-level our treatment of H is fully classical, and the presented Fe-H tabGAP in this work doesn't account for any nuclear quantum effects (NQEs) such as zero-point motion or tunneling related to H. For example, it's known that accounting for zero-point motion is required to get quantitative agreement between experimental and computational results of H diffusion on \aFe \cite{kimizukaEffectTemperatureFast2011}.
+Methods such as the path-integral MD \cite{kimizukaEffectTemperatureFast2011} or the quantum thermal bath \cite{brieucQuantumThermalBath2016} could be used as treatments for these effects within MD simulations, but they were left for future work.
+We expect such corrections to have mostly quantitative and not qualitative effects on the findings presented here.

-For the LAMMPS-implementation of the tabGAP formalism, see Ref. \cite{tabgap_gitlab_2025}.
+For information on the LAMMPS-implementation of the tabGAP formalism, see Ref. \cite{JesperByggmastarTabgap2025}.